Ensemble supports publish and subscribe message delivery. Publish and subscribe

 Ensemble publish and subscribe messaging works based on the runtime interactions between:

-is an Ensemble message.
+A message is an Ensemble message.
 A system that is external to Ensemble receives a request and directs it into Ensemble, which converts it to an Ensemble message and sends it to a special-purpose business operation for processing.

-is a string that characterizes the contents of a message.
+A topic is a string that characterizes the contents of a message.
 Ensemble does not define any topics; users and their applications define the meanings of topics and subtopics.

 A topic string has the form A.B.C.D